 Section Description Output Area The output area displays info ormation about the loadir ng process of models, for example.
 Function Area Here you will find all operat ing functions of the 3DVi ewStation grouped on topic-related tabs.
-Info Area options to edit these. • SETTINGS: Contains all comport, export and progrice LICENSING: Displays lice ontext related properties onfiguration parameters am settings ensing information and onese checkout option for of the currently selected objects and of the 3DViewStation, sorted by profile, offers the option for activation via an specific time periods in case of network Model Area This main area displays the 3D geometry data of the actual loaded model (part or assembly).
-Quick Access Toolbar elected functions.
-The function selection pter Quick Access Toolbar 12).
-Structure Area Inside point structure of the can be saved and restored in red in this area.
-The current model area oter Views 32).
-Tool Area This area displays function s pecific sub-panes (e.g. fo r measuring or cutting).
+Info Area There are three sub-panes available in the info area: PROPERTIES: Displays context related properties for the currently selected objects and options to edit these.
+SETTINGS: Contains all configuration parameters of the 3DViewStation, sorted by profile, import, export and program settings LICENSING: Displays licensing information and offers the option for activation via an activation key, and a license checkout option for specific time periods in case of network licenses (see chapter Installation and Licensing).
+Model Area This main area displays the 3D geometry data of the actual loaded model (part or assembly).
+Quick Access Toolbar Among other things, this bar offers quick access to selected functions.
+The function selection can be adjusted via the last icon on the right (see chapter Quick Access Toolbar 12).
+Structure Area Inside point structure of the loaded model is displayed in this area.
+The current model area can be saved and restored in the view pane (see chapter Views 32).
+Tool Area This area displays function specific sub-panes (e.g. for measuring or cutting).
 Help Box Helpful information is displaced click menu items or some of Measurement Result Length Dimensioning of the relevant sub pane whenever you General Create dimensioning Show unit Floating format precision Unit Plane to axis Display options Allow scaling Align to screen Always on top Show frame Show background color Text settings Node name as content Content Font Font size Color Line color Frame color Text color Packground color 2 Millimeter X Background color Create dimensioning Creates dimensionings for measurements with #FFFFFF the settings below. •